Emergency aid

 War in Ukraine

-Since the escalation of the war in Ukraine three years ago, nothing has been the same.
+Since the escalation of the war in Ukraine three and a half years ago, nothing has been the same.
 Since then, Help has been providing humanitarian aid and has helped around 4.3 million people to cope with the consequences of the war: We distribute relief supplies, hot meals, financial aid and provide medical and psychological support.

 Your donation will help people in Ukraine to survive the hardship: